 Generally, banks call for credit reports on overseas supplier and issue stand by LC only after getting satisfactory credit report on the supplier.
 The buyer has the obligation to provide evidence of import (Bill of entry) for all payments made under LC.
 In view of standby LC is akin to financial guarantee, the commission charged by the banks on standby LCs, are as applicable to financial guarantee and not as applicable to usual import letter of credit.

 - How well do you know about Letter of Credit (LC) Mechanism?

-- Know who the 8 parties to a letter of credit are
+- Who are the parties in a letter of Credit?

 - Know eleven types of Letters of Credits (LCs) used in trade transactions